survivejs/maintenance-book/manuscript/code-quality/03-typing.md

 Flow provides `flow gen-flow-files <input file> > <output file>` that achieves closely the same.
 It accepts a source file to process and emits the extracted type definition.
 These definitions could then be submitted to *flow-typed*.

 T> [Patrick Stapfer has written an article that covers Flow specifics in greater detail](https://medium.com/netscape/shipping-flowtype-definitions-in-npm-packages-c987917efb65).

+## Challenges of Typing

+Even though typing can provide value, there are challenges involved.
+As the tooling evolves, their semantics may change.
+What if a package has been typed using an older version of Flow than the one you are using and it broke in the process?
+What if you are using a different version of a dependency than one of your dependencies?
+Which typings to use then?

+It's possible to overcome some of these problems in user level as you can override typings yourself.
+Typing doesn't come without a cost as now you have a new source of potential problems.
+But if the potential benefits are greater than potential problems, there's value in typing.

+T> [ReasonML](https://reasonml.github.io/) implements a bridge between the language and JavaScript using a programmable type definition.
+The approach goes further than the static definitions provided by Flow and TypeScript.

 ## Conclusion